Collection Of State Debts

 - Repealing a written notice to debtors that specifies the amount of the debt, including the itemization of any fees, and the name of the creditor to whom the debt is owed; and

-- Repealing the authority for the department of personnel to enter into a reciprocal agreement with the United States government or another state to offset debts.
+- Repealing the authority for the department of personnel to enter into a reciprocal agreement with the United States government or another state to offset debts and allowing the department of revenue to enter into such reciprocal agreements.